waozixyz/geosite/src/lib/posts/geonews-1.md

 | **nft**     |      | **norna**   |      | **polydactyl** |      |
 | **tacgnol** |      | **wyrd**    |      | **affogato**   |      |

-The first player to solve the anagram puzzle will win their very own Geocat.
 The first three players to solve the wordsearch will will their very own Geocat.
 (Please send proof to an admin on Discord)